-Requirements: The initial Full CBATI Certification process requires a Practical Skills Assessment (video case studies – see below), a written exam with essay questions, signing a statement committing to the principles of progressive reinforcement training, and 200 hours of experience training dogs using force-free training techniques.
+Requirements: The initial Full CBATI Certification process requires a Practical Skills Assessment, a theoretical exam with essay questions (online currently available via interview), pledge to follow the LIMA guidelines as published by CCPDT, APDT, IAABC, and a minimum of 200 hours of experience training dogs using force-free training techniques.

-Proof of Experience: These 200 hours can be accrued by training dogs one-on-one, as part of one-to-one training with dogs and their owners, or within a class setting.
+Proof of Experience: Current Certification as CCDPT-KA/KSA, CBCC, CDBC or KPA.
+Or you may submit proof of 200 hours training dogs one-on-one, as part of one-to-one training with dogs and their owners, or within a class setting.
 Hours do not include work with your own dog or your foster dogs, but can be with board and train dogs without the client.

 - At least 100 hours as the main trainer* for someone else’s dogs, specifically focusing on rehabilitating fear, frustration, or aggressive bullying.
 This does not need to be with BAT, just progressive/force-free methods.
 Click here for the fear/frustration/aggression log form.